 Below let’s review each of them in detail.

 The manual code analysis approach to smart contract audits involves the company’s internal development team that checks the smart contract code line by line for re-entrancy, compilation, or other security issues.
-Manual analysis can also help the in-house team detect vulnerabilities and errors that were overlooked in the development stage, including poor encryption.
+Manual analysis can also help the in-house team detect vulnerabilities and errors overlooked in the development stage, including poor encryption.

-Furthermore, as manual analysis discovers even hidden defects and flaws such as design difficulties and problems rather than simple code errors, this approach is regarded as the most complete and accurate.
+Furthermore, as manual analysis discovers hidden defects and flaws such as design difficulties and problems rather than simple code errors, this approach is regarded as the most complete and accurate.

 However, the disadvantage of automated tests is that they can miss several vulnerabilities while reviewing the code and fail to understand the context.

-Common Smart Contract Vulnerabilities
+Common Near Smart Contract Vulnerabilities

 A reentrancy attack is one of the most devastating problems in the NEAR smart contracts.
-It mainly occurs because of the developer’s carelessness and can lead to irreversible damages.
+It mainly occurs because of the developer’s carelessness and can lead to irreversible damage.
 In case of a reentrancy attack, smart contracts function in an attempt to drain funds and make an external call to another untrusted smart contract.

 Function Visibility Errors